GorillaWorrier980/pipelinev2.4/README.md

 4. (Optional) You can still orchestrate the original Docker services via `docker compose up --build` if you prefer container isolation.

 5. When the run completes, inspect the individual reports under `reports/**`, the consolidated `REPORT_SUMMARY.json` at the repository root, and the HTML dashboard at `reports/dashboard/index.html` for a quick pass/fail snapshot.

+### SHAP & ART Defaults

+The SHAP and ART gates synthesise explanation and robustness metrics for a lightweight MNIST-style classifier bundled at `artifacts/models/classifier/mnist_cnn.pt`.
+If you provide your own model, you can override the input paths and optional metadata/configuration via the `SHAP_*` and `ART_*` environment variables without needing additional JSON files.

 ### Individual Containers